White Men Can't Jump: Production

-There is a video game based on the film for the Atari Jaguar console.

-To introduce a new basketball shoe, Nike teamed up with the makers of White Men Can't Jump to assemble the package of shoes inspired by the characters Billy Hoyle and Sidney Deane.

 Music

 Two soundtracks were released by Capitol Records.
 The first soundtrack using the film title was released on March 24, 1992, and consisted mostly of R&B. The soundtrack peaked at number 92 on the Billboard 200 and number 48 on the Top R&B/Hip-Hop Albums chart and features the single "White Men Can't Jump" by Riff, which peaked at number 90 on the Billboard Hot 100.
+The accompanying music video featured Harrelson, Snipes and Perez.
 AllMusic rated it two and a half out of five stars.

-The second White Men Can't Rap was released on April 7, 1992, and consisted entirely of hip hop.
+The second album, titled White Men Can't Rap, was released on April 7, 1992, and consisted entirely of hip hop.
 It reached number 79 on the Billboard Top R&B/Hip-Hop Albums chart.
 AllMusic rated it two out of five stars.
 The only single coming out of the EP soundtrack was "Fakin' the Funk" by Main Source.